 It caters to creators and avoids layering the camera with unnecessary things that hinder the content-creating process.

-For convenience, you’ll also find a record button right on top and a flip-out articulating screen which is super helpful.
+For convenience, you’ll find a record button on top and a flip-out articulating super helpful screen.

 Sony gave a lot of consideration to what content creators need, so you’ll enjoy shooting with this camera.